peterhinch/micropython-radio/async/README.md

             print('Received:', res)
 ```
 In order to keep data interchange running fast and efficiently, applications
 should run a coroutine which spends most of its time in `.readline`.
-Where time
+Where slow
-consuming operations are required to process incoming data these should be
+operations are needed to process incoming data, these should be delegated to
-delegated to other concurrent tasks.
+other concurrent tasks.

 The `.readline` method has two possible return values: a single complete line
 or an empty `bytes` instance.
 Applications should check for and ignore the